S10255731/Assignment-1/README.md

 ## Design Process

 The goal of the design was to make a minimalistic wiki with organised content.
-I also wanted to keep the design style similar to the main website.
+I also wanted to keep the colour scheme and design elements similar to the main website.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+The home page serves as the introductory page for the website.
+I decided to include recent game patches and upcoming content.
+- Since updates occur every few weeks, as a returning user, I want to quickly find any recent updates to the game so I know what is new.

+The heroes page is as a list of all the heroes in the game for users to navigate to.
+I decided on having a list of heroes as well as filters.
+- As a user who is unfamiliar with the website, I want to easily be able to search and filter heroes to easily find them

+For the hero information page (drow ranger page), I decided on using a table-style design.
+This makes the content more organised.
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a user who is curious about the hero's information, I want to be able to quickly locate different sections of information in an easy-to-understand manner.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
-You can include the XD share url.
+A figma high-fidelity wireframe can be found [here](https://www.figma.com/file/z5IDi21uUzYACzDcgAW1j6/FED-S10255731-Assignment-1) or in this respository as a pdf
+The adobe XD file can also be found in this respository

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 1 - allows users to easily find the hero, by implementing a filter and search system
-- ...

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Feature 2 - allow users to conveniently navigate to different main sections of the website, using a top navigation bar
+- Feature 3 - allow users to view the stats for heroes at different levels, using a tab

 ### Features Left to Implement

 #### Home page
 Add new pages for the different patches
 #### Heroes Page
-Additional filter for heroes based on complexity (each hero has a complexity value from 1-3, indicating its difficulty to use)
+- Additional filter for heroes based on complexity (each hero has a complexity value from 1-3, indicating its difficulty to use)
+- Add the remaining heroes to the heros page

 #### Drow Ranger Page
-Add extra tabs for other hero-specific content such as guides, strategies, counters, changes, etc
+Add extra tabs for other hero-specific content such as guides, strategies and changes

+#### Other
+- Add a login/signup + account system to manage user previliges and ensure accountability
+- Allow users to make their own guides
+- Add the community page which includes links to other social platforms
+- Add the armory page which includes information for items and cosmetics
+- Make pages for each hero

 ## Technologies Used